 From a consumer perspective, it is imperative to involve people in a recycling program that is convenient, on-site, and compatible with current resources.
 As most consumers at the UFVC are UBC students (and with data showing that students are familiar with UBC recycling practices), it is advisable to pattern a recycling program after UBC’s 4-bin recycling.
 Data shows that consumers are concerned about the amount of waste produced at the UVFC and shows that customers would be willing to make a change to sort out waste.
 In addition, concerns raised by the poll indicate that proper recycling education is essential for a recycling program to be effective.

-From the business perspective, UBC’s Zero Waste Food Ware Strategy compels businesses to reduce non-recyclable waste by the end of 2020.
+From the business perspective, UBC’s Zero Waste Food Ware Strategy compel businesses to reduce non-recyclable waste by the end of 2020.
 Being smaller businesses, it is important that they are supported through this transition and have the tools necessary to sustain their business.
-Family businesses may not have the initial resources to fund start up costs of sustainable containers and may not understand how to implement the customer container fee required by the Zero Waste Food Ware Strategy.
+Family businesses may not have the initial resources to fund start up cost of sustainable containers and may not understand how to implement the customer container fee required by the Zero Waste Food Ware Strategy.
 Clear messaging is essential for businesses to make informed decisions regarding their sustainability practices.
 Support from UBC and the University Village will not only clarify the significance of a sustainable food court but allow the UVFC to explore sharing options such as Green2Go.

 Recommendations

-A two-pronged approach is necessary to create a recycling/waste reduction program at the UVFC; One limiting the amount of waste generated, and the other encouraging good recycling practices.
-The solution must be beneficial to business owners and be informative to customers.
-Additionally, solutions must make sense for the diverse environment of the UVFC, and support business owners in any changes.
+A two-pronged approach is necessary to create a recycling/waste reduction program at the UVFC; One aims to limit the amount of waste generated, and the other aims to encourage good recycling practices.
+The solution must be beneficial to business owners and informative to customers.
+Additionally, solutions must make sense for the diverse environment of the UVFC and support business owners through the change.

 The following recommendations are made for the UVFC: